joseph-zhang/KITTI-TorchLoader/README.md

 The custom_xxx.py files can be modified by users to define their own transformers in practice.

-Just follow the base model, one can construct a variety of of pytorch DataLoaders quickly.
+Just follow the base transformer class, one can construct a variety of of pytorch DataLoaders quickly.

 An example is included in this module, which works well with dataset.py, which executes standard and the most straightforward pytorch DataLoader generation steps.